 Lubomir Chmelar was born in Zlín in 1935 and moved with his parents to Baghdad at the age of one.
 They were set to return to Czechoslovakia in March 1939; however, Hitler's occupation of the country changed those plans.
 After graduating from Oxford as an engineer, he met his wife in Toronto and the pair moved to Manhattan.
 Lubomir started the Prague-Vienna Greenways organization and today travels frequently to Moravia for pleasure and business.

 Peter Demetz was born in Prague in 1922 to German and Jewish parents.
 His mother was deported to Terezín during WWII where she died.
 Peter studied German and English at Charles University and graduated in 1948.
 He crossed the border into Germany the following year and lived there for two years while working for Radio Free Europe.
 Once in the U.S., Peter received his PhD from Yale and taught there for many years.
 He now lives in Highland Park, New Jersey.

 July 12, 2012

 Ivana Edwards was born in Prague.
 She left the country with her family while still a child and lived in Tel Aviv for a few months before moving to Montreal.
-Ivana studied journalism at Boston University and, upon graduation, returned to Montreal to work for the Montreal Gazette.
+Ivana studied journalism at Boston University and returned to Montreal to work for the Montreal Gazette.
 A few years later she moved to Florida, and then to New York where she still lives today.
-Ivana has published a book entitled Praguewalks.
-She is an active member of the Czechoslovak Society of Arts and Sciences.
+Ivana has published a book titled Praguewalks and is an active member of the Czechoslovak Society of Arts and Sciences.

 June 27, 2013